Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UDguGGIxs3c.md

 ### Transcript

-> so two questions can we deform the train the form the wife deformed oh terraforming oh the terrain i thought i did i heard a train i was like yeah like wow i didn't mean drink different no we can't take that not happening
+> so two questions can we deform the train the form the wife deformed oh terraforming oh the terrain I thought I did I heard a train I was like yeah like wow I didn't mean drink different no we can't take that not happening